magnuskahr/P2P-Eksamensnoter/Security & Privacy for P2P.md

 Now whenever we need to route, we XOR the destination with our own key, and the placement of the significant bit tells how many k-buckets away we should look.
 We will then contact the peers from the given k-bucket, and ask them for the _k_ closest nodes it knows, which we then will contact, and so on until we find our destination.

-Kademlia prefers to have longliving peers in its k-buckets, only ever changing them out when they become unresponsive.
+Kademlia prefers to have longliving peers in its k-buckets, and only ever changes them when they become unresponsive.
 This is a brilliant design choice of the system, where a Sybil attack becomes hard to fulfil.
 One cannot just spawn an army of peers and join the network to corrupt it, since older peers are preferred.

-But still, be do have some weaknesses: the routing can be deterministic, sybils can saturate the network, and eclipse peers can collude to produce poor routing.
+But still, be do have some weaknesses: the routing can be deterministic, sybils can saturate the network though, and eclipse peers can collude to produce poor routing.

 ### S/Kademlia